 Gong Review

-This guide covers everything you need to know about the Gong Lowkite parawing.
+This guide covers everything you need to know about the Gong Lowkite range.
 We’ve pulled together the specs, community feedback, and an honest comparison with the competition, so you can decide whether it’s the right wing for your setup.

 About Gong

 Gong is a French brand with deep roots in surf and foiling.
 They were producing foil boards and hydrofoil equipment before most brands had even heard of foilboarding, which means their understanding of how a rider interacts with a foil is genuinely hard-won.
-When parawingfoiling started gaining traction, Gong were well placed to enter the market, and the Lowkite is the result of that experience applied to a new format.
+When parawing foiling started gaining traction, Gong were well placed to enter the market, and the Lowkite range is the result of that experience applied to a new format.

-The Gong Lowkite Parawing
+The Gong Lowkite Range

 Pros and Cons